 Victims’ Services Unit

-The Victims' Services Unit offers crime victims and their families support and information at every stage of the criminal process.
+The Victims' Services Unit (VSU) offers crime victims and their families support and information at every stage of the criminal process.
 Victims have rights, and the Attorney General is committed to ensuring that those rights are protected.
-The Victims' Services Unit provides appeal notification to victims and their families, as well as assistance and outreach when the Attorney General’s Office is prosecuting a case.
-Additionally, the Victims' Services Unit has a state-wide toll free number for victim inquiries.

-Through the Victims’ Services Unit, crime victims and the family of victims now are able to track the status of appeals and recusal cases.
-These updates allow victims and their families to exercise their rights to testify or otherwise participate in parole, clemency and execution proceedings.
+Through our services, crime victims are able to track the status of appeals and recusal cases.
+These updates allow victims and their families to exercise their rights to address the court or otherwise participate in parole, clemency, and execution proceedings.

 Color Guard and Mural of Murder Victims at the California Capitol for the National Victims Rights Week.
 The Office of the Attorney General and the Victims' Services Unit joined in addressing the importance of coordinated services for crime victims.